Coloring Problems on Bipartite Graphs of Small Diameter: List coloring vs. diameter

 In fact, Theorem~\ref{thm:FPT-kCOl-diam2} states that $\LkCol{k}|_{{\cal B}_2}$ is \emph{fixed-parameter tractable} parameterized by $k$, using terminology from parameterized complexity (cf. for instance~\cite{CyganFKLMPPS15}).
-Also, by considering the disjoint union of instances of $\LkCol{k}|_{{\cal B}_2}$ it is easy to obtain a so-called \emph{\textsc{and}-cross-composition}, hence refuting the existence of \emph{polynomial kernels} for $\LkCol{k}|_{{\cal B}_2}$ parameterized by $k$ under standard complexity assumptions; see~\cite{CyganFKLMPPS15} for the missing definitions.
+On the other hand, by considering the disjoint union of instances of $\LkCol{k}|_{{\cal B}_2}$ it is easy to obtain a so-called \emph{\textsc{and}-cross-composition} (see again~\cite{CyganFKLMPPS15}), hence refuting, under standard complexity assumptions, the existence of \emph{polynomial kernels} for the problem $\LkCol{k}$, parameterized by $k$, restricted to the graph class consisting of the disjoint union of complete bipartite graphs.
+Note that $\LkCol{k}$ restricted to this class is also fixed-parameter tractable, since one can solve the problem independently on each connected component.
+We leave as an open problem the existence of a polynomial kernel for $\LkCol{k}|_{{\cal B}_2}$ parameterized by $k$.